 Exercise rehabilitation is an important part of recovering from pain or injury.
 Rehabilitation will help you recover faster while restoring mobility.

 The goal of exercise rehabilitation is to get you back on your feet with full function and mobility.
-Exercise helps to improve flexibility, restore muscle strength, endurance and power.
+Ankle mobility exercises help to improve flexibility, restore muscle strength, endurance and power.

 Healing times vary depending on the person as well as the injury.